practable/admin-tools/terraform/README.md

 Note that the status of the terraform project has recently changed and we may need to consider moving to an alternative.

+## Helpful notes

+### Running from new location

+If using admin-tools from a new location or have re-pulled git repo: run `terraform/app.practable.io/setup.sh` to symlink to ssl private key and cert in credentials repo run `terraform init` run `terraform plan` - should see that config matches state

+### Updating an instance size in place

+This took around 2m30s when upgrading `ed0` from `e2-highcpu-2` to `e2-standard-2`

 ## Background

 Terraform represents hardware in code, which self-documents the setup of the cloud servers, and allows the usage of features that are not currently provided by the cloud GUI (e.g. load balancing special features that we need).